• Call Us : +44 20 4578 1431

 The IEAC appeals sub-committee will carefully review all the information of the challenging accreditation presented and make a decision based on the merits of the case.
 The decision of the IEAC appeals panel is usually final and binding, although there may be further avenues for appeal depending on the specific circumstances.

-IEAC will also look for a favourable outcome that is fair to both parties.
+To ensure fairness and transparency, IEAC will include an independent person in any arbitration process ensuring a favourable outcome that is fair to both parties.